Your Attention Is Worth Billions—Spend It Wisely

 [December 2018 Edit: It has just been brought to my attention that “netflix and chill” does not mean sitting in ugly sweat pants with your partner eating junk food while watching Netflix instead of going out on a fancy date.
 Only a person whose been married for ten years would make this mistake.
 My husband, Ryan, was also mistaken about the definition so at least we’re on the same page!]

-Once I turned those things off, something amazing happened:
+Once I turned those things off, something amazing happened: I created this blog.

 Stop consuming, start creating